Imagine harnessing the ability to target a specific audience down to the exact home address where a potential lead lives.

 Programmatic audio advertising

 Online audio applications like Spotify and Pandora already host a family of millions of loyal users.
-According to Spotify’s 2018 first fiscal quarter reportings, they had 99 million ad-supported listeners active every month.
+According to Spotify’s 2018 first fiscal quarter reports, they had 99 million ad-supported listeners who were active every month.

 On top of that, the range of people with specific interests and demographics that you can target with programmatic audio advertising is endless.

-These users are always on their phones while listening to their favorite songs or podcasts when they’re on the go.
-There’s no wonder why these mobile users make the perfect audience to track for your geofencing campaign.
+These users are always on their phones, listening to their favorite songs or podcasts when they’re on the go.
+It’s no wonder these mobile users make the perfect audience to track for your geofencing campaign.

 Converting direct mail lists